aleph-group/Priors_selection/README.md

-Code for the paper "Bayesian model selection and misspecification testing in imaging inverse problems only from noisy and partial measurements".
+Code for the paper [Bayesian model selection and misspecification testing in imaging inverse problems only from noisy and partial measurements](https://arxiv.org/abs/2510.27663).

 The code was executed using python 3.12.8, torch 2.6.0 and deepinv 0.3.3.